ammitra/TopHBoostedAllHad/README.md

 ```

 The script outputs one ROOT file per year.
 Inside are the 2D histograms (which do NOT store the errors) and the
-TEfficiency loaded by TIMBER later on.
+TEfficiency loaded by TIMBER later on (which do have the errors).
 Plots are also made in the `plots/` directory.

 Five variations are created per-year.
 1. Dijet-only selection ("Pretag")